Getting Started

 file to the/etc/systemd/system

-directory:sudo cp docker-compose-dsail.service etc/systemd/system
+directory:sudo cp docker-compose-jaxon.service etc/systemd/system

 - Copy the